ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/storage_file.md

                             "dims"   : [int, int]  (defaults to 0,0 if not present) }
                     channel/ (directory, required)
-                        NOTE: no non-channel directories allowed below this level; directories assumed to be channels alpha/  (directory, optional)
+                        NOTE: no non-channel directories below this level alpha/  (directory, optional)
-                            attribute.json (file, optional) (if not present, type is assumed to be float) {
+                            attribute.json (file, optional) (if not present, type is float) {
                                     "type" : "TYPE_STRING"
                                 }
                             data.Z (file, required) (a compressed file of type "type")
                         depth/  (directory, optional)
-                            attribute.json (file, optional) (if not present, type is assumed to be float) {
+                            attribute.json (file, optional) (if not present, type is float) {
                                     "type" : "TYPE_STRING"
                                 }
                             data.Z (file, required) (a compressed file of type "type")
                         lighting/ (directory, optional)
-                            attribute.json (file, optional) (if not present, type is assumed to be float) {
+                            attribute.json (file, optional) (if not present, type is float) {
                                     "type" : "TYPE_STRING"
                                 }